hansonj34/stocks-analysis/README.md

 If Cells(j, 1).Value = tickerIndex Then tickerVolumes = tickerVolumes + Cells(j, 8).Value If Cells(j - 1, 1).Value <> tickerIndex And Cells(j, 1).Value = tickerIndex Then tickerStartingPrices = Cells(j, 6).Value End If If Cells(j + 1, 1).Value <> tickerIndex And Cells(j, 1).Value = tickerIndex Then tickerEndingPrices = Cells(j, 6).Value

-#### Formatting the cells with codes added color and visual appeal.
+#### Formatting the cells with codes added visual appeal plus more visually logical understanding of the results.

 If Cells(i, 3) > 0 Then Cells(i, 3).Interior.Color = vbGreen Else Cells(i, 3).Interior.Color = vbRed

 ## Results:

-The All Stock Analysis datasets were consistent with that of the Refactored Analysis datasete.
-However the runtimes varied in outcomes.The initial 2017 code ran .08125 seconds:
+The All Stock Analysis datasets were consistent with that of the Refactored Analysis datasets.
+However the runtimes varied in outcomes.The initial 2017 code ran in .08125 seconds.

 ## Before Refactoring 2017 Stock Data Set: